belgattitude/soluble-japha/README.md

 of libraries *(i.e. Jasper Reports, Apache POI, iText, PDFBox, Machine Learning...)* or simply establish a bridge whenever a pure-PHP alternative does not exists, reveals itself nonviable or just for the fun :)

+## Considerations

+The bridge operates by forwarding every method calls between PHP and Java runtimes and keeping the objects states between them.
+Although the speed of a one method call or object instanciation is insignificant, multiplying them has a certain cost on performance.
+Optimization techniques exists, but if you intend to make thousands of method calls on some basic Java objects you might prefer developing a specific API (microservices, REST, JsonRPC, XMLRpc, SOAP...) to interact with Java.
+On the other hand, and it's where the bridge make more sense, if the cost of executing code on the JVM (think JasperReports, POI, NLP, Jsoup) shows a better performance while not requiring thousands of method calls (open a file, process something, get back results) the penalty performance becomes minimal while preserving a total control on the Java library API.

 ## Features